 How is ST helping developers transition to 32-bit?

 ST understands that despite all the benefits of a 32-bit architecture, financial and physical constraints may force some teams to use an 8-bit alternative.
 That’s why the STM32C0 has packages and a price rivaling 8-bit MCUs.
 Put simply, it opens engineers to new markets by enabling them to transition without blowing up their BoM or existing designs.
-Given ST’s guarantee of reliability, our device’s ability to support operating temperatures of up to 125ºC, and the peripherals that come with it, the STM32C0 is the most affordable MCU today.
+Given ST’s guarantee of reliability, our device’s ability to support operating temperatures of up to 125ºC, and many peripherals, the STM32C0 is the most affordable MCU today.

 Furthermore, ST ensured that transitioning from an 8-bit architecture to a 32-bit one would be as efficient and straightforward as possible.
-For example, we published an application note with guidelines for moving from an STM328L or STM328S to an STM32C0.
-It delves into peripheral migration and even shows that moving to a 32-bit architecture often means an increase in code size of only 6 % to 15 % in most cases.
-ST also organized a webinar that is still available on demand, and the STM32 development environment can greatly optimize operations.
+For example, we published an application note with guidelines for moving from an STM8L or STM8S to an STM32C0.
+It delves into peripheral migration and even shows that moving to a 32-bit architecture often means an increase in code size of only 6% to 15% in most cases.
+ST also organized a webinar available on demand, and the STM32 development environment can greatly optimize operations.
 Tools like STM32CubeMX and STM32CubeIDE, debug software like STM32CubeProgrammer, or STM32Cube expansion packages optimize workflows and even help reuse code or modules.

 How is the STM32C0 facilitating the transition?